webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ???
 Info "Autoclick use cases"
     This behavior can be helpful for:

-    - Websites that utilize anchor links (`<a>`) in non-standard ways, such as by using JavaScript in place of the standard `href` attribute to create a hyperlink.
+    - Websites that use anchor links (`<a>`) in non-standard ways, such as by using JavaScript in place of the standard `href` attribute to create a hyperlink.

     - Websites that use `<a>` in place of a `<button>` to reveal in-page content.